vladelleus/RRPS03/README.md

 The Adapter pattern allows objects with incompatible interfaces to work together.
 It acts as a bridge between two incompatible interfaces, making them compatible.

 ### Files
-- adapter.js: Contains an example implementation of the Adapter pattern in JavaScript.
-- legacyService.js: Represents a legacy service with an incompatible interface.
-- newService.js: Represents a new service with a compatible interface.
 - index.js: Usage example of the Adapter pattern.
+- legacyPaymentGateway.js: represents a legacy payment gateway with an incompatible interface.
+- legacyPaymentGatewayAdapter.js: is the adapter that adapts the legacy payment gateway to the interface expected by the paymentProcessor.
+- paymentProcessor.js: represents the client code that interacts with the payment gateway through the adapter.

 ## Builder Pattern
 The Builder pattern separates the construction of an object from its representation, allowing the same construction process to create different representations.

 ### Files
-- builder.js: Contains an example implementation of the Builder pattern in JavaScript.
-- carBuilder.js: Represents a car builder that constructs the car object step by step.
+- houseBuilder.js: Represents a house builder that constructs the house object step by step.
-- car.js: Represents the car object.
+- house.js: Represents the house object.
 - index.js: Usage example of the Builder pattern.

 ## Prototype Pattern
 The Prototype pattern allows objects to be copied or cloned without exposing their underlying implementation details.
 It provides a mechanism for creating new objects by duplicating existing ones.

 ### Files
-- prototype.js: Contains an example implementation of the Prototype pattern in JavaScript.
 - sheep.js: Represents a sheep object with cloning functionality.
 - index.js: Usage example of the Prototype pattern.